• Join the Club!

 • Preheat the oven to 400°F.

-• Place the eggplant, zucchini, onion, bell pepper, and garlic in a glass 9x13-inch pan.
-Drizzle the olive oil over and toss to coat.
+• Place the eggplant, zucchini, onion, bell pepper, and tomatoes on a rimmed baking pan.

 • Season to taste with the salt, pepper, and herbes de provence.

-• Roast in the oven for 45 minutes.
+• Roast in the oven for 20 to 25 minutes.
 Serve hot or at room temperature.

 Notes